The house does not appear to be under threat but appears on this website due to its cultural and historical significance to Box Hill and Whitehorse.

 William died on May 25, 1859 at his home in King William St in Collingwood; he was survived by his wife Caroline and daughter’s Caroline Jnr., Annie, Wilhelmina and Helen.
 Kerr St in Fitzroy was named after William.

 ''He was void of self-seeking; he took ‘fortunes buffets and reward’

 with equal thanks, and never looked for public consideration or approbation.

 The public requires such men; but if it does not honor their memory,

 it is not only unjust to the dead but to itself’

-Above: dedication to William Kerr after his death.
+Above: excerpt from William Kerr's obituary.
 Source: The Age, June 1859, Trove

 The Crossman family